-The nature of the website and its content forms the vital ingredients of the dark website.
+The nature of the website and its content form the vital ingredients of the dark website.
 See the list below:

-• Have feature to register for updates (Email or message)
+Have a feature to register for updates (Email or message)

 At the time of crisis, the last thing an organization requires is the inability to own the message; similarly, it requires demonstrating its commitment to the problem.